hello-robot/stretch_ai/docs/simulation.md

 Here we provide a script to follow installation instructions in [Stretch Mujoco](https://github.com/hello-robot/stretch_mujoco/tree/main#getting-started)

 First, you need to make sure you have already installed [Stretch AI](./install_details.md) and activate installed conda env.

+After that, following these scripts to install the remaining dependencies.

 ```bash
 git clone https://github.com/hello-robot/stretch_mujoco --recurse-submodules